Planning and Development in Foothills County

-A vision for planning and development into the future in the MD of Foothills was developed by the Steering Committee who worked on the MDP2010 through the process of creating the plan.
+A vision for planning and development into the future in Foothills County was developed by the Steering Committee who worked on the MDP2010 through the process of creating the plan.
 For those interested in reading the details regarding this vision, the full text of the MDP2010 is available here.

 Some of the highlights can be found below:

-Conserving the agricultural land base is very important to our economy, our environment and our way of life here in the MD of Foothills.
+Conserving the agricultural land base is very important to our economy, our environment and our way of life here in Foothills.
 Agricultural products are renewable resources which provide jobs and revenue.
 The long-term viability of agriculture depends on the land base.
 Due to the diversity of agricultural pursuits we can no longer define good farm land strictly by criteria such as the Canada Lands Inventory (CLI) soil capability system.
 We view all land as potential agricultural land and worth conserving.
-Agricultural lands comprise a significant portion of the natural capital in the MD, and the MD has a duty to protect this land for use by future generations.
+Agricultural lands comprise a significant portion of the natural capital in the County, and Foothills has a duty to protect this land for use by future generations.

 Our Rural Character

 The County of Foothills is a rural municipality.
 Being rural is a large part of why we live here.
 Defining the specific qualities that give our municipality rural character was undertaken through the process of producing our MDP.
 The five qualities that begin to describe our rural character are: wide open spaces, scenic vistas, dark skies, a wealth of historic and archaeological resources, and a quality environment with clean air and water, good productive soils and biodiversity in flora and fauna.
 In 2008 and 2009 the County held a Rural Character Photo Contest.

 Capital is defined as any form of wealth capable of producing more wealth.
 Natural capital extends this idea into the natural world.
 This approach underlines land as an asset to be maintained and protected for future generations because it supports important economic, ecological, as well as social activities.